Grant Reynolds, UOW Media Communications Officer, on +61 417 010 350 or firstname.lastname@example.org.

 McKinnon Walker Trust a gift to water the seeds of innovation

-Former University of Wollongong Vice-Chancellor Emeritus Professor Ken McKinnon AO and his wife Suzanne Walker have gifted more than $1 million to UOW for a fund that fosters innovation and supports excellence.
+Former University of Wollongong Vice-Chancellor Emeritus Professor Ken McKinnon AO and Suzanne Walker, a UOW alumna, have gifted more than $1 million to UOW for a fund that fosters innovation and supports excellence.